MawKKe/audiobook-split-ffmpeg-go/README.md

     $ go get github.com/MawKKe/audiobook-split-ffmpeg-go

-See the file `cmd/audiobook-split-ffmpeg/main.go` for hints how to use the library.
+See the file `cmd/audiobook-split-ffmpeg-go/main.go` for hints how to use the library.

 # Usage

 See the help:

-    $ audiobook-split-ffmpeg -h
+    $ audiobook-split-ffmpeg-go -h

 In the simplest case you can just call

-    $ audiobook-split-ffmpeg --infile /path/to/audio.m4b --outdir foo
+    $ audiobook-split-ffmpeg-go --infile /path/to/audio.m4b --outdir foo

 Note that this script will never overwrite files in `foo/`, so you must delete conflicting files manually (or specify some other empty/nonexistent directory)